Mr-Mappie/mappie/website/src/posts/object-mapping/posts/resolving.md

 When a mapping function is defined without any explicit mappings, Mappie will throw an error stating that the target `description` has no source defined.
 We can set the target property in different ways:
-1. setting the target from a source property;
+1. mapping via a source property;
-2. setting the target from a constant; or
+2. mapping via a value; or
-3. setting the target from an expression.
+3. mapping via an expression.

 ## Mapping via a Source Property
 Targets can be set via the operator `fromProperty`.
 This will set the target to the given source property.